Establishing a baby sleep routine

 What are ‘dream feeds’?

-Dream feeds may help your baby to sleep longer and can gently introduce a pattern of sleep that is easier for you.
+Dream feeds may help your baby to sleep longer and can gently introduce a pattern of sleep that’s easier for you.
 Three or four hours after your baby has gone to bed try semi-waking them for a quiet breastfeed.
 The idea is to fill your baby’s tummy without them being fully alert and awake; they should drift back to sleep easily after the feed.

 Does infant formula help babies to sleep longer?